My Child’s 504 Plan Doesn’t Seem to Be Working. Now What?

 Andrew M.I.
 Lee, JD

-Are you concerned your child’s 504 plan isn’t working?
-Sometimes 504 plans need to be adjusted to better serve your child and help her make progress.
-Here are steps you can take if you think your child’s 504 plan isn’t working.
+isn’t working?
+Sometimes 504 plans need to be adjusted to better meet kids’ needs.
+Here are steps you can take if you think your child’s 504 plan isn’t working and needs changes.

-Define what “not working” means to you.
+1. Define what “not working” means to you.

 The first step is to identify why you think the 504 plan isn’t working.
 Maybe you expected your child to improve in certain areas or have higher grades because of the

-Ask for a meeting with the school principal or 504 plan team.
+6. Ask for a meeting with the school principal or 504 plan team.

 If you still have concerns, you can take them to a higher level—the school principal or the 504 plan team.
 Unlike with an

 As you work with the school, review and talk about how well your child’s accommodations and services are working.
 Sometimes the accommodations in the plan don’t work as well in practice as everyone thought they would.
 Perhaps an accommodation is too hard for your child to use.
 Or maybe your child feels embarrassed about using it.
-Similarly, if your child’s 504 plan includes services, they might need to be adjusted.
+Also, if your child’s 504 plan includes services, they might need to be adjusted.